 - a.
-Within 30 days after acceptance by the Planning Board of a subdivision-plan, and wWithin 35 days after acceptance-making a finding that the Final-Plan application is complete, by the Planning Board of other applications, the Planning Board or Staff Review Committee must approve the plan, approve the plan with conditions, disapprove the plan, postpone action on the plan, or continue the review to another time/location. - b.
+Within 35 days after making a finding that the Final Plan application is complete, the Planning Board or Staff Review Committee must approve the plan, approve the plan with conditions, disapprove the plan, postpone action on the plan, or continue the review to another time/location. - b.
 Continuation or tabling of a review beyond the thirty-day period for subdivision applications, and the thirty-five-day period for other applications, must be for good and sufficient reason and be acceptable to both the applicant and the Planning Board. - c.
 Any plan may be continued for a total period not to exceed 90 calendar days for good and sufficient reason (i.e., for revisions to be made, studies completed or additional information submitted) and acceptable to both the applicant and the Planning Board.
 Such plan is automatically scheduled for the agenda of the next regular Planning Board meeting after the 90th day and action completed in accordance with the requirements and timing contained in this title, whether the applicant has accomplished the purposes for which continued or not. - d.
-The action to table by the Planning Board must be an action to temporarily suspend action and not to suppress a vote on the plan. - Failure of the Planning Board to act within the thirty-day period for an accepted subdivision application, and the thirty-five-day period for other Planning Board accepted applications, constitutes disapproval of the plan, in which case the applicant may resubmit the plan without payment of an additional application fee.

-(5).(4).
-Final Plan Planning Board review and decision.

-- a.
-Within six months after approval/classification of a sketch plan by the Board, tThe applicant must submit a Final Plan application to the Planning Department within six months of the date the Planning Board or Staff Review Committee makes a for approval of a subdivision preliminary plan or site plan preliminary plan in the form prescribed herein.
-[Amended 9-26-2011 by Ord, No. 11-15] - b-a.
-The Planning Board or Staff Review Committee must approve, approve with conditions or deny the preliminary plan. - e.
-Approval of a preliminary plan does not constitute approval of a final plan, but rather it is be deemed an expression of approval of the design submitted on the preliminary plan as a guide to the preparation of the final plan. - d-b.
-Conditions of the Planning Board's approval may include, but are not limited to, type of vegetation, increased setbacks and yard space, specifications for sewage and water supply facilities, buffers and screens, period of maintenance sureties, deed restrictions, locations of piers, docks, parking or signs, type or style of construction, and the amount of all guarantees which may be required. - e.
-Conditions required by the Planning Board at the preliminary plan reviewphase must have been met before the final plan may be given final approval unless specifically waived, upon written request by the applicant, by formal Planning Board action, wherein the character and extent of such waiverswhich may have been requested are such that they may be waived without jeopardy to the public health, safety and general welfare. - f.c.
-The decision of the Planning Board plus any conditions imposed must be noted on three copies of the preliminary plan.
-One copy must be returned to the applicant, one retained by the Planning Board and one forwarded to the municipal officials. - g.
-If the final plan is not submitted to the Planning Board within six months after classification of the sketch plan, the Planning Board may refuse to act on the subdivision preliminary plan or final site plan and require resubmission of the sketch plan.
-All such plans resubmitted must comply with all normal application requirements.
+The action to table by the Planning Board must be an action to temporarily suspend action and not to suppress a vote on the plan. - e.
+Failure to act within the thirty-five-day period constitutes disapproval of the plan, in which case the applicant may resubmit the plan without payment of an additional application fee. - (4).
+Final Plan review and decision. - a.
+The applicant must submit a Final Plan application to the Planning Department within six months of the date the Planning Board or Staff Review Committee makes a The Planning Board or Staff Review Committee must approve, approve with conditions or deny the preliminary plan. - b.
+Conditions of approval may include, but are not limited to, type of vegetation, increased setbacks and yard space, specifications for sewage and water supply facilities, buffers and screens, period of maintenance sureties, deed restrictions, locations of piers, docks, parking or signs, type or style of construction, and the amount of all guarantees which may be required. - c.
+The decision of the Planning Board plus any conditions imposed must be noted on three copies of the plan.
+One copy must be returned to the applicant, one retained by the Planning Board and one forwarded to the municipal officials. - (5).
+Plan Requirements - a.
+Plan sheets drawn on a reproducible medium and must measure no less than 11 inches by 17 inches and no larger than 24 inches by 36 inches; - b.
+With scale of the drawings no greater than one inch equals 30 feet for developments less than 10 acres, and one inch equals 50 feet for all others; - c.
+Code block in the lower right-hand corner.
+The block must contain: - i.
+Name(s) and address(es) of the applicant and owner; - ii.
+Name of the project; - iii.
+Name and address of the preparer of the plan, with professional seal, if applicable; - iv.
+Date of plan preparation/revision, and a unique ID number for the plan and any revisions; - d.
+Standard boundary survey conducted by a surveyor licensed in the State of